Our research projects are making a real impact on people's lives.

 Globally, mental health and wellbeing have been directly and indirectly impacted by COVID-19.
 The RECOVERS project investigates how Warwick students are coping with the pandemic and its impact on their studies and daily lives.
 Data from the study will be used to keep students safe and well, to ensure the resilience of campus support services, and to provide crucial scientific information on how the pandemic is affecting mental wellbeing.

-TRANSFORM is a UK and low-and-middle-income country research partnership working to increase access to care and improve outcomes of serious mental disorders in slums in India and Nigeria.
+TRANSFORM is a UK and low-and-middle-income country research partnership working to increase access to care and improve outcomes of serious mental disorders in slums in Bangladesh and Nigeria.
 We are developing a collaborative care model involving traditional/faith healers, mental health professionals, primary care practitioners and community health workers.

 Commitment to employee mental health by employers leads to multiple benefits within the workplace and wider community.
-The Midlands Engine Mental Health and Productivity Pilot (MHPP) project involves various stakeholders from across the Midlands and is led by the University of Warwick (Professor Caroline Meyer), Coventry University (Professor Guy Daly) and the West Midlands Combined Authority (Sean Russell).
+The Mental Health and Productivity Pilot (MHPP) project involves various stakeholders from across the Midlands and is led by the University of Warwick (Professor Caroline Meyer), Coventry University (Professor Guy Daly) and the West Midlands Combined Authority (Sean Russell).

 Digital Health is a cross-cutting theme covering diverse areas such as ageing society, youth mental health, sleep patterns, behavioural regulation and suicide prevention.
 Our researchers explore topics such as developing, delivering and evaluating interventions, medical and societal ethical challenges by using digital and mobile technologies.
 We are currently using such technologies to help reduce the burden of psychotic disorders in India.